-Summer 1854 – Eli Thayer of Worcester, Massachusetts, founds the Massachusetts Emigrant Aid Society to promote the settlement of anti-slavery groups in Kansas with the ultimate objective of making it a Free-State.
-This company helped to found Lawrence, Kansas which was named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.
+Summer 1854 – Eli Thayer of Worcester, Massachusetts, founded the Massachusetts Emigrant Aid Society to promote the settlement of anti-slavery groups in Kansas with the ultimate objective of making it a Free-State.
+This company helped to found Lawrence, Kansas, which was named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.

-August 1, 1854 – Twenty-nine northern emigrants mostly from Massachusetts and Vermont are the first to arrive in Lawrence, Kansas.
-A second party of 200 men, women and children arrive in September.
+August 1, 1854 – Twenty-nine northern emigrants, mostly from Massachusetts and Vermont, arrive in Lawrence, Kansas.
+In September, a second party of 200 men, women, and children arrived.

 November 29, 1854 – First election held in Kansas.
 Pro-slavery Missourians flooded the state to vote, where armed pro-slavery advocates intimidated voters and stuffed ballot boxes.
 Andrew H. Reeder was elected as the first territorial governor of Kansas.

-March 1855 – Territorial Legislature election held where again pro-slavery Missourians flooded the state.
-After winning the territorial legislature, the proslavery officials ousted all Free-State members, secured the removal of Governor Andrew Reeder, adopted pro-slavery statutes. and began to hold their sessions in Lecompton, Kansas about 12 miles from Lawrence.
+March 1855 – Territorial Legislature election held where pro-slavery Missourians flooded the state again.
+After winning the territorial legislature, the pro-slavery officials ousted all Free-State members, secured the removal of Governor Andrew Reeder, adopted pro-slavery statutes, and began to hold their sessions in Lecompton, Kansas, about 12 miles from Lawrence.

-July 16, 1855 – The pro-slavery capital was moved to the Shawnee Methodist Mission in what is now Fairway, Kansas.
+July 16, 1855 – The pro-slavery capital was moved to the Shawnee Methodist Mission in Fairway, Kansas.

-1856 – The proslavery territorial capitol was “officially” moved to Lecompton, a town only 12 miles from Lawrence.
+1856 – The pro-slavery territorial capitol was “officially” moved to Lecompton, only 12 miles from Lawrence.

 April 1856 – A three-man federal congressional investigating committee arrived in Lecompton to look into the Kansas troubles.
-The majority report of the committee found the elections to be fraudulent, stating that the Free-State government represented the will of the majority.
-However, the federal government refused to follow its recommendations and continued to recognize the proslavery legislature as the legitimate government of Kansas.
+The majority committee report found the elections to be fraudulent, stating that the Free-State government represented the will of the majority.
+However, the federal government refused to follow its recommendations and continued to recognize the pro-slavery legislature as the legitimate government of Kansas.

 May 21, 1856 – The Sacking of Lawrence – A motley group of some 700 armed pro-slavery enthusiasts raided Lawrence, the stronghold of the abolitionist movement.
 They destroyed the Free-State Hotel (now the Eldridge Hotel), smashed the presses of two Lawrence newspapers, and killed one man.